-- 7.1.1 All fuel cell power systems shall be provided with a source of ventilation, exhaust, and makeup air in accordance with this chapter, with the exception of the following: - (1) Fuel cell power systems installed outdoors - (2) Listed prepackaged or pre-engineered and matched modular fuel cell power systems that have a sealed, direct ventilation and exhaust system that is installed in accordance with the terms of the listing and manufacturer's installation instructions - 7.1.2 The ventilation and exhaust system shall be designed to provide a negative or neutral pressure in the room, with respect to the building. - 7.1.3 The air intake and exhaust system shall meet the requirements specified in Sections 5.1, 7.2, and 7.3. - 7.1.4 If mechanical ventilation is required, a control interlock shall be provided to shut down the unit upon loss of ventilation.
+- 7.1.1 All fuel cell power systems shall be provided with a source of air in accordance with this chapter, with the exception of the following: - (1) Fuel cell power systems installed outdoors - (2) Listed prepackaged or pre-engineered and listed modular fuel cell power systems that have a sealed, direct ventilation and exhaust system that is installed in accordance with the terms of the listing and manufacturer's installation instructions - 7.1.2 The ventilation and exhaust system shall be designed to provide a negative or neutral pressure in the room, with respect to the building. - 7.1.3 The ventilation air and exhaust air system(s) shall meet the requirements specified in Sections 5.1, 7.2, and 7.3. - 7.1.4 If mechanical ventilation is required, a control interlock shall be provided to shut down the unit upon loss of ventilation.